Doris-WenZiYing/Doris-WenZiYing/README.md

 <p align="center">
   <strong>
-    An iOS developer and computer science student passionate about creating captivating mobile experiences.
-My expertise lies in iOS development using Swift, where I strive to build intuitive user interfaces and stay ahead of the latest trends in the iOS ecosystem. </br>Let’s collaborate and craft impactful iOS applications together!
+    I am an Apple product enthusiast, an iOS developer, and a computer science student who is passionate about creating captivating mobile experiences.
+With a deep understanding of the iOS platform, my expertise lies in iOS development using Swift.
+I am dedicated to building intuitive user interfaces and staying up-to-date with the latest trends in the iOS ecosystem.
+As an iOS developer, my goal is to craft impactful iOS applications that leave a lasting impression. <br>Let's collaborate and create remarkable iOS experiences together!
   </strong>
 </p>